|

 Programs aim to make animal sterilization accessible and affordable

 throughout Brevard County.
-We provide low cost spay-neuter services
+We have provided low cost spay-neuter services

 through local clinics, a mobile clinic, and financial assistance to eligible pet guardians so they